-Furthermore, by automating the whole lifecycle of documents, digital documents and automated procedures may keep your firm compliant with various standards and regulations.
+Furthermore, automating the whole lifecycle of documents, digital documents and automated procedures may keep your firm compliant with various standards and regulations.

 What Are The Steps To Document Workflow?

-To manage document workflow within organizations, there are 8 key steps to take: re-examine current available processes, set goals and KPIs, ensure stakeholder buy-in, plan for delays and bottlenecks, model the new process, document each step of the workflow, use modern practices, and track performance.
+To manage document workflow within organizations, there are 8 key steps to take: re-examine currently available processes, set goals and KPIs, ensure stakeholder buy-in, plan for delays and bottlenecks, model the new process, document each step of the workflow, use modern practices, and track performance.

 There are 8 steps to document workflow:

 It is not enough to transform the process as is from manual to automated.
 By critically examining existing workflows, you may uncover methods to improve their effectiveness and efficiency while minimizing the amount of effort required.

 A lot of the time, “simply asking why do we need this step” leads to the discovery of solutions to eliminate processes, reducing the time it takes to complete the process.